mouse-reeve/recipes/markdown/pumpkin_scones.md

 Pumpkin Scones
 ==============
-For vegan scones, 1:1 substitute butter for chilled refined coconut oil, and buttermilk for almond milk.
+For vegan scones, 1:1 substitute chilled refined coconut oil or vegan butter for dairy butter, and curdled almond milk for buttermilk.

 ### Ingredients
 - 2 cups all purpose flour